Sonam-22/neocortexapi/source/MySEProject/Documentation/README.md

 - compute(recordNum, patternNZ, classification, learn, infer)
   : Process one input sample
+  Parameters:
+  recordNum:Record number of this input pattern.
+Record numbers normally increase sequentially by 1 each time unless there are missing records in the dataset.
+Knowing this information insures that we don’t get confused by missing records.
+  patternNZ: List of the active indices from the output below.
+When the input is from TemporalMemory, this list should be the indices of the active cells.
+  classification: Dict of the classification information
 - infer(patternNZ, actValueList)
   : Return the inference value from one input sample.
 - inferSingleStep(patternNZ, weightMatrix)